mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

-A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface, port, and transport protocol stack information, as well as certificates and associated private keys to use to identify this endpoint.
+A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface, port, and transport protocol stack information, and, per {{I-D.ietf-taps-transport-security}}, cryptographic identities (certificates and associated private keys) bound to this endpoint.

 ## Policy Context {#PolicyContext}